10 Things To Eat And Drink In Italy In The Fall

 5. I Fichi (EE FEE-kee / Figs) Italians couldn’t believe I had never tried a fresh fig, and I couldn’t believe I was supposed to eat the bulb they pulled off a tree in front of me.
 But if you’re American like me, your fig experience probably ends with “newton.”
 And that’s a shame because fresh figs are…fun.
 Seriously, they look like baby green or purple garlics, you peel them like a banana, and when you take a sticky bite, tiny seeds and all, you get a mouthful sugar-sand fruit that dissolves on your tongue.
 You can get fig jams in any season, but ripe ones make a short appearance in stores and markets when they fall off the branch around September.
 You can mix the pulp with yogurt or ricotta cheese, or master the salty-sweet Italian pairing of figs with prosciutto (cured ham) or salami – all ways are absolutely delicious.

-7. Schiacciata con l’Uva (skeeach-CHA-tah AHL LOO-vah / Grape Tuscan Bread) and L’Uva (LOO-vah / Grapes)
+7. Schiacciata con l’Uva (skeeach-CHA-tah COHN LOO-vah / Grape Tuscan Bread) and L’Uva (LOO-vah / Grapes)

 Wine isn’t the only thing that comes from the grape harvest; there’s the fruit, too!
 Italian grapes in season are all-around larger, juicier, and crunchier than their greenhouse-raised counterparts.
-If you want to go gigantic, try uva fragola (strawberry grapes).
-They don’t taste like strawberries but are just as big and brilliant in color.
-Fall grapes are also the main ingredient in Schiacciata con l’Uva.
+Delicious on their own – they’re divine as gelato.
+Starting mid-September, keep your eyes peeled for brilliant purple flavors like uva (grape) and uva fragola (strawberry grape: a super-sweet grape variety, not a fruit combo).
+Try them with scoops of cioccolato fondente (dark chocolate), ricotta, or formaggio (cheese) for maximum enjoyment.
+Autumn grapes are also the main ingredient in Schiacciata con l’Uva.
 Pillowy, Tuscan bread is baked with sweetened, black wine grapes and olive oil.
 The result is similar to a blueberry muffin cake with a crunch (Italian uva are all natural, seeds in).
 A tasty reminder that not all grapes in Italy are for drinking.